Sheldonwl/rpi-cluster-k3s/docs/setup/desktop/README.md

 # Setup Pi from desktop

 After starting up the Pi, the desktop will open and you should get a *Welcome to Raspberry Pi* screen.
-If you do execute the following steps, if you don't jump to step 7.
+If you do, execute the following steps.
+If you don't jump to step 7.

 1. You'll see the welcome screen.
 Click *Next*.
 ![Alt text](/docs/setup/desktop/1.png?raw=true "Welcome screen")